telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 ## Size

 By default, the Grid has no height and expands vertically to fit its contents.
-For backwards compatibility, a scrollable MVC wrapper of the Grid has a height of 200px for its scrollable data area.
-You can control the height of your grid by specifying a static pixel value.
+To provide backwards compatibility, the scrollable MVC wrapper of the Grid applies a height of 200px to its scrollable data area.
+You can control the height of the widget by specifying a static pixel value.

 ###### Example